krasimir/beginning/README.md

 ## How to use it

-1. Create an empty folder and run `npx beginning@latest`
+1. Create an empty folder and run `npx beginning && npm install`
-2. Install the dependencies with `npm install`
-3. Run `npm run dev` and open http://localhost:9000
+2. Run `npm run dev` and open http://localhost:9000

 ---